-Poor quality cotton cannot produce long and strong threads, so its short yarns are spun together to form 1 thread.
+Poor quality cotton has short and weak fibers and thus cannot produce long and strong threads.
+Instead, its short yarns are spun together to form 1 thread.
 This is called a Multi-Ply yarn.

 Good quality cotton however, such as Egyptian Long Staple Cotton produces long and strong threads.
 This is why it results in rich and supple weaves for up to 400 thread count and this is called a Single-Ply yarn.